 Make It Your Own

-- Make it vegan or non-dairy.
-Omit the butter and increase the olive oil to 4 tablespoons.
+- Vegan/Non-dairy: Omit the butter and increase the olive oil to 4 tablespoons.

 Because caramelized onions keep well, they are perfect for food prepping.
 See the tips below for freezing tips.

 Refrigerate: You’ll be glad to know that caramelized onions store well, both in the fridge and the freezer.
 Cool the onions to room temperature, put them in a covered container, and refrigerate.
 They’ll keep for four to five days.

 Freeze: Caramelized onions also can be frozen for up to 4 months.
 There are a couple of ways you can do it.
 Put the onions into an ice cube tray.
 Freeze until hard, then pop the cubes out and put them into a freezer safe container or bag.
 Take a cube out when you need it for burgers or for steak.
 Add it to soups or stews as is, or thaw to use as a spread or topping.

 You can also put the onions directly into a freezer safe bag.
 Remove excess air from the bag, seal and flatten the bag.
 When you want to use some, just break off what you need.
 It will thaw quickly.

 - Top beef or turkey burgers with melty cheese, caramelized onions, and a spicy chipotle mayonnaise.
 So good!
 Try air fryer burgers.